MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-IV-ForeignTrade-Zones-Board-Department-Commerce/part-400-Regulations-ForeignTrade-Zones-Board/subpart-A-Scope-Definitions-Authority/section-400.2.md

 (s) *Subzone* means a site (or group of sites) established for a specific use.

-(t) *Usage-driven site* means a site tied to a single operator or user under the ASF.
+(t) *Usage-driven site* means a site established for a single operator or user under the ASF.

-(u) *Zone* means a foreign-trade zone established under the provisions of the Act and these regulations.
-Where used in this part, the term also includes subzones, unless the context indicates otherwise.

-(v) *Zone grantee* is the corporate recipient of a grant of authority for a zone.
+(u) *Zone grantee* is the corporate recipient of a grant of authority for a zone.
 Where used in this part, the term “grantee” means “zone grantee” unless otherwise indicated.

-(w) *Zone operator* is a person that operates within a zone or subzone under the terms of an agreement with the zone grantee (or third party on behalf of the grantee), with the concurrence of CBP.
+(v) *Zone operator* is a person that operates within a zone or subzone under the terms of an agreement with the zone grantee (or third party on behalf of the grantee), with the concurrence of CBP.

-(x) *Zone participant* is a current or prospective zone operator, zone user, or property owner.
+(w) *Zone participant* is a current or prospective zone operator, zone user, or property owner.

-(y) *Zone plan* includes all the zone sites that a single grantee is authorized to establish.
+(x) *Zone plan* includes all the zone sites that a single grantee is authorized to establish.

-(z) *Zone site* (site) means a physical location of a zone or subzone.
+(y) *Zone site* (site) means a physical location of a zone or subzone.
 A site is composed of one or more generally contiguous parcels of land organized and functioning as an integrated unit, such as all or part of an industrial park or airport facility.

-(aa) *Zone user* is a party using a zone under agreement with a zone operator.
+(z) *Zone user* is a party using a zone under agreement with a zone operator.

+[77 FR 12139, Feb.
+28, 2012, as amended at 89 FR 8527, Feb.
+8, 2024]